 Since skin is the largest organ in the human body, it's incredibly important that we understand just how vital it is to protect it!
 Each person's skin is different, and different areas of the body often require different methods and regimens to keep those specific areas of skin in tip-top shape.

 A perfect example would be when people exercise.
 There's no all-encompassing workout motion that covers the entire body all at once, but there are all sorts of exercises that specifically target certain muscles.
-So, for someone who wants to provide ample attention and care to their skin, discerning which areas need attention and figuring out how to specifically treat them is the best approach to get the results you're looking for.
+So, for someone who wants to provide ample attention and care to their skin, discerning which areas need attention and figuring out how to specifically address them is the best approach to get the results you're looking for.

 With that being said, here are a few helpful tips you can employ in your skincare regimen to keep all areas of your skin looking beautiful and healthy!

-Treating the Face and Neck
+Addressing the Face and Neck

 The face and neck are two of the most sensitive areas of the skin, which often means that additional care is necessary to keep both areas looking their best.
 The lips, for example, are particularly sensitive with many different types of receptor cells.
 Maintaining the moisture in your lips can be a challenge that requires very specific support, but it's a very important step in maintaining the beautiful appearance you want!

 For prevention, any lip balm will work; but if your lips are already damaged from the sun or dry air, try looking for a balm with marshmallow root as an effective form of treatment.
-Marshmallow root is particularly useful for the lips because it will help retain moisture in the lips (and all of your skin) so that it can heal after being damaged.
+Marshmallow root is particularly useful for the lips because it will help retain moisture in the lips (and all of your skin) so that it can begin to recover after being damaged.
 Pretty nifty, right?

 Although lips might be the most sensitive, the rest of your face typically requires the majority of our focus when if comes to protection and care.
 Starting with prevention, it's important to apply sunscreen across your face regularly especially in regions around your eyes, across your nose, forehead, and ears.
 For fair-skinned people, it may be a good idea to use sunscreen daily even while spending most of the day indoors.
 Don't forget, the sun's rays readily penetrate through windows and windshields, so a light coat would definitely help!